-SD1 may be unavailable (grayed out) if there is no card in the SD Slot or the card in the SD slot has the project currently running on the panel stored on it.
-The project will reside on the SD Card if the Project Storage/Boot Location is set to Auto or SD1 in the C-more software Protocol Manager, and an SD memory card is located in the SD Card Slot 1 at the time a project is transferred to the panel
+SD1 may be unavailable (grayed out) if there is no card in SD Slot 1 or the card in SD slot 1 has the project currently running on the panel stored on it.

+The project will exist on SD1 if the SD card was installed in SD1 when the project was TRANSFERRED to the panel by the C-more programming software.